MBcode/ec/doc/RepositoryOnboarding.md

   - Data

+    - Does your data have metadata?
     - How many files
-    - How many megabytes
+    - How many megabytes/gigabytes
     - what are the data types/formats
     - How frequently are is data updated/refreshed/added
     - API’s or methods (api, s3, ftp, http, etc).

 - How does your community use and access your data, presently?
 Do the download to laptop, use from cloud, use in Community Infrastructure
 - Links to how people are using your data (undergrad lab tutorials, notebooks, papers, etc)

 - Web Presence

   - Website

+    - Base Application (CKAN, DKAN, Geoportal)
+    - Or base framework, if custom.

   - Sitemap

   - API’s, and api documentation.